simpleanalytics/docs/_docs/55_events/15_metadata.md

 > This only works when you manually trigger an event.
 If you want to add metadata for page views or automated events, check the next two options.

-The most common way to send metadata is specifying it when you create an event (like we showed in the example above):
+The most common way to send metadata is specifying it when you create an event:

 ```js
 sa_event("click_download", { filename: "document.pdf" });